typesense/typesense-website/docs-site/content/27.0/api/conversational-search-rag.md

   -H 'Content-Type: application/json' \
   -H "X-TYPESENSE-API-KEY: ${TYPESENSE_API_KEY}" \
   -d '{
+        "id": "conv-model-1",
         "model_name": "openai/gpt-3.5-turbo",
         "history_collection": "conversation_store",
         "api_key": "OPENAI_API_KEY",
         "system_prompt": "You are an assistant for question-answering.
 You can only make conversations based on the provided context.
-If a response cannot be formed strictly using the provided context, politely say you don’t have knowledge about that topic."
+If a response cannot be formed strictly using the provided context, politely say you do not have knowledge about that topic.",
         "max_bytes": 16384
       }'
 ```